 However you evaluate your technology strategy, you want to make sure you have the right tools in hand.
 ZPE’s Nodegrid offers robust remote management tools to reduce your truck rolls, reduce data center carbon footprints, and keep your engineers constantly connected to the status of your center.
 It similarly offers external sensors which provide you with critical data to adjust or reevaluate your approach, when necessary.

-To learn more about how ZPE Nodegrid reduces data center carbon footprints, contact us today!
+Learn more about how ZPE Nodegrid reduces data center carbon footprints.